dwyl/mvp/README.md

 If naming things is [hard](https://martinfowler.com/bliki/TwoHardThings.html), choosing names for schemas/fields is _extra difficult_,
-because once APIs are defined they can be a _mission_ to modify because changing APIs "_breaks_" _everything_!
+because once APIs are defined
+it can be a _mission_ to modify them because changing APIs "_breaks_" _everything_!
 We have been thinking about,
 researching and iterating on this idea for a _long_ time.